OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 This is not a general solution to this problem, only something that works because of a somewhat unique design of the Watson IoT Platform REST APIs.
 Some other options that could be considered, but that have not yet been tried are:

 1. Define a new “DeviceType” ServiceProvider, and move the DeviceCreationFactory under it.
-This would require the iotp-adaptorManager:getServiceProviderInfos() to be dynamic since device types could be added anytime.
+This would require the CE4IoTConnectorManager:getServiceProviderInfos() to be dynamic since device types could be added anytime.
 2. Set one value of the {typeId} parameter in the paramterValueMap, in the method ServiceProviderCatalogSingleton:initServiceProviders.
 This results in registering single CreationFactory in the ServiceProviderCatalog, Service Provider and Service, even though there are many.
 Hoever, REST requests with the varying {typeId} will be handled just fine by Jax-RS.